I spent a weekend in Amsterdam alone on my fifth visit to the city. Here are my costs and itinerary for spending the perfect weekend in Amsterdam.

 - City Canal Cruise Blue Boat Company

-It took me my fifth visit to Amsterdam to finally get to Hortus Botanicus – Amsterdam’s Botanical garden.
-It wasn’t possible before because it’s something I could do only on a solo trip, since not many people who visited Amsterdam with me ever had an interest in a place like this.
+It took me my fifth visit to Amsterdam to finally get to Hortus Botanicus – Amsterdam’s Botanical Garden.
+It wasn’t possible before because it’s something I could do only on a solo trip since not many people who visited Amsterdam with me ever had an interest in a place like this.
 It is free to visit it with the I Amsterdam City card.

 Now you’d say – why visit Amsterdam’s botanical garden, aren’t there enough botanical gardens all over the world?
 But did you know that Dutch garners and botanists are famous all over the world?
 Plants are a big part of their culture as much as gouda cheese is.

-All of the greenhouses were good but I specifically remember the a few.
+All of the greenhouses were interesting but I specifically remember a few.
 One was a cactus greenhouse that had insanely beautiful cactuses.
 There was a tropical forest one which was massive and actually felt like a forest.

 There is also a pond outside with a beautiful water lily.
 I also saw the biggest Bird of Paradise plant (or a tree) which was taller than many houses.

-I ate pasta with green asparagus, artichoke, pine nuts, green pesto and cherry tomatoes – it was exceptional.
-I liked that the vegetables weren’t cooked in sauce but were separately baked or charred and thrown on top for the extra crunchiness.
+I ate pasta with green asparagus, artichoke, pine nuts, green pesto, and cherry tomatoes – it was exceptional.
+I liked that the vegetables weren’t cooked in the sauce but were separately baked or charred and thrown on top for extra crunchiness.
 I didn’t order any desserts but their cheesecake looks delicious.

 Do yourself a favor and please download an offline version of Amsterdam on Google Maps.
-It will help you not just with cycling or walking but also in getting an idea about which tram or train to get on.
+It will help you not just with cycling or walking but also with getting an idea about which tram or train to get on.

 Walking in Amsterdam

 It is very easy to walk from one place to another in Amsterdam and you can totally do this.
 You won’t get to do much if you’re only walking.
 I did this when I first visited in 2014.
-Honestly, I just remember walking the whole time and not doing a lot more than visiting coffeeshops and bars.
+Honestly, I just remember walking the whole time and not doing a lot more than visiting coffee shops and bars.
 I knew much better when I visited the next few times.

 Trams + Metros in Amsterdam (inc in I Amsterdam City Card)

 If you keep your eyes open then you will realize your mistake as soon as you hop on, because there’s a screen that tells you about the next upcoming tram stops.
 No biggie, get off at the next top and take the tram from the opposite side.

 I have said it before and I will reiterate – cycling is the best way to get around in Amsterdam.
-Rent a cycle if you think you can do this, follow the rules and cycle on the bicycle lane.
+Rent a cycle if you think you can do this, follow the rules, and cycle on the bicycle lane.

 Where to Stay in Amsterdam for the Weekend?

 I stayed in the NH Collection chain with a friend during one of my visits to Amsterdam and I was impressed by how luxurious this hotel is.
-The bed was super massive, I think 4 people could have slept on it, haha.
+The bed was massive, I think 4 people could have slept on it, haha.
 This chain has hotels all over Amsterdam but I like this particular location.

 There is a coffee machine in the hotel room so you can stay caffeinated.
 They also have a tablet in their suits for the guests to use, but we didn’t.

 Generator Amsterdam was my second hostel experience in Amsterdam and it was fantastic.
-I stayed in a 4 bed dormitory and it was super spacious plus clean.
-I think the days of dirty backpacker hostels are over and now the new age hostels are fancy.
+I stayed in a 4-bed dormitory and it was super spacious plus clean.
+I think the days of dirty backpacker hostels are over and now the new-age hostels are fancy.